 - 1. Submit the Online Application for Admission - 2.
-Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 3.
-Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 4.
+Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for Program of Study) - 3.
+Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning, or STAT 2003, Introduction to Statistics; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 4.
 Complete minimum of 30 semester hours - 5.
 Complete the Professional Dispositions Self-Assessment as prescribed in the Teacher Education Handbook - 6.
-Complete the Professional Ethics Assessment as prescribed in the TeacherEducation Handbook - 7.
-Obtain a signed Clarification of Teacher Education Admissions/Retention Standards (see page 27, Appendix B) - 8.
-Document an Approved Arkansas State Police (ASP) and FBI Background Check and the Arkansas Child Maltreatment Background Check - 9.
-Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards - 10.
-Appear individually for a personal interview before the Department Screening Committee
+Complete the Professional Ethics Assessment as prescribed in the Teacher Education Handbook. - 7.
+Complete the Admission Technology Checkpoint Requirement - 8.
+Obtain a signed Clarification of Teacher Education Admissions/Retention Standards on the application - 9.
+Document an Approved Arkansas State Police (ASP) and FBI Background Check and the Arkansas Child Maltreatment Background Check - 10.
+Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards - 11.
+Appear individually for a personal interview before the Department Screening Committee Not required for MAT candidates